 - “At first, I struggled with ________ and thought it was something unique to me.”
 (That last part is the key.
 Students need to hear from other students that they too thought they didn’t belong.)

 - “Then, I realized ___________ was a normal struggle.
 I realized this when ___________ happened to me or when __________ said ___________ to me.”
-(Here you want to make sure the student describes the moment that they realized it wasn’t just them.)
+(Here you want to make sure the student describes the moment they realized it wasn’t just them.)

 - “Once I realized that this was a normal struggle, I started [insert adaptive behavior] and began to see progress and enjoyability in my growth.”
 (Adaptive behaviors can include seeking help, attending study halls, or working more closely with friends.)

 Then, ask students to explain to subsequent students why these stories make sense.
-In other words, enlist your current students as experts in helping subsequent students as novices navigate the ambiguity of struggle signals and interpret them as normal rather
+In other words, enlist your current students as experts in helping subsequent students as novices navigate the ambiguity of struggle signals and interpret them as normal rather than as unique to them.

-In the research, this powerful student-as-expert methodology is
+In the research, this powerful student-as-expert methodology is referred to as attributional retraining.
+It exposes students to:

-- the chance to position themselves as experts and interpret their own experience with the struggle toward mastery as something that is normal rather than aberrant.
+- The chance to position themselves as experts and interpret their own experience with the struggle toward mastery as something that is normal rather than aberrant

-The way I see it, attributional retraining is worth our time for a few
+The way I see it, attributional retraining is worth our time for a few reasons:

-- The earliest step is where most of the labor is at, as collecting testimonials takes time and intentionality on the part of the teacher, team, or school.
+- The earliest step is where most of the labor is, as collecting testimonials takes time and intentionality on the part of the teacher, team, or school.
 But what’s brilliant here is that, once acquired, the testimonials from older students can be used again and again.
 Note that the testimonials have a certain pattern:

-- “I once struggled in school and assumed it was a struggle
+- “I once struggled in school and assumed it was a struggle unique to me.”

 - The last part of the method places a student in the position of expert.
 Rather than receiving advice, they are responsible for giving it.
 This is a remarkably powerful way to shape belief; it is not, “Let me tell you why you belong,” but instead, “You tell me why you belong.”

 - Experts aren’t just good for themselves, are they?
-They’re good for others, too—thereby enacting the Value power of prosocial purpose that I examine on p.
+They’re good for others, too — thereby enacting the Value power of prosocial purpose that I examine on p.
 111 of The Will to Learn.

-class.
+Let’s look at what this might look like in, say, a physical education class.
 Once students are dressed and completing their stretching routine, the teacher shows a three-minute videotaped interview of a student who previously took the class.

 This student shares the following: